darrenks/nibbles/docs/install.md

 ### Note on libraries

 The .tgz file contains the source of the libraries it depends on.
-If you prefer to instead download them do so as follows (but note that the Data.Function.Memoize included in my tar ball contains a fix not yet in hackage).
+If you prefer to instead download them do so as follows.

    > rm -r Data # (removes the predownloaded libraries)
    > cabal install --lib dlist split murmur-hash memoize